About Camp Lejeune and Prostate Cancer

 If you are eligible, you may be offered a settlement from the Department of Justice and the U.S. Navy.
 Your attorney will represent your interests during settlement negotiations, striving to secure the maximum compensation possible for your Camp Lejeune and prostate cancer claim.

-Working with a Camp Lejeune lawyer can be most beneficial during the negotiation stage of the legal process, as it involves a lot of paperwork and back-and-forth negotiation and communication.
+Working with a Camp Lejeune lawyer can be most beneficial during the negotiation stage of the legal process, as it involves a lot of paperwork and back-and-forth communication.

 Remember, there are strict deadlines that apply, so don’t delay.